Zeph001/docker_tournament/README.md

 * If you encounter further problems using windows.
 Please try on a x86_64-linux Platform.

+### Testing
+* If you get Error: No such container: backend
+  Make sure that you are running the the containers with `docker-compose up -d`

 If you have troubles contact me @sdaya001 @Zeph001